Find a Job/Internship

 Q: How do you participate in F/ASIP?

 A: To participate in F/ASIP you need to submit an online Registration Form, complete the required prerequisites, and officially enroll in SP.
 800 during the Spring pre-registration period that takes place in the month of December through the Office of the Registrar.
-Once enrolled, students must attend one all-day F/ASIP Symposium on one of the last two days of IAP as well as F/ASIP seminars throughout the spring semester.
+Once enrolled, students must attend one all-day F/ASIP Symposium on one of the last two days of IAP as well as a few F/ASIP seminars throughout the spring semester.

 Q: How competitive is it to participate in F/ASIP?
 How many students are enrolled?